Super-resolution positron emission tomography by intensity modulation: Proof of concept: Introduction

-Recently, in the field of microscopy various super-resolution (SR) techniques for surpassing the resolution limit due to diffraction of light have been demonstrated~\cite{ Schermelleh2019superresolutionmicroscopydemystified}.
-In structured illumination microscopy (SIM)~\cite{ Allen2014structuredilluminatinmicroscopy, Gustafsson2005nonlinearstructuredillumination}, the key idea is to make originally undetected signals that are above the bandwidth of an imaging device detectable by modulating them into lower-frequency signals that lie within the bandwidth, albeit as aliased signals.
-The modulation pattern is translated to produce a number of band-limited measurements of the image field, with different modulations.
+Recently, various super-resolution (SR) techniques for surpassing the inherent resolution limit in microscopy due to diffraction of light have been demonstrated~\parencite{ Schermelleh2019superresolutionmicroscopydemystified}.
+In structured illumination microscopy (SIM)~\parencite{ Allen2014structuredilluminatinmicroscopy, Gustafsson2005nonlinearstructuredillumination}, the key idea is to make originally undetectable signals that are above the bandwidth of an imaging device detectable by modulating them down to appear as lower-frequency ones that lie within the bandwidth, albeit as aliased signals.
+The modulation pattern is translated to produce a number of limited-resolution measurements with different modulations.
 Then, an SR image is produced from these measurements by computationally de-aliasing the signals.
-This work is based on the observation that the modulation step in SIM can be achieved in PET by introducing a rotating periodic intensity modulator in front of the PET detector ring, and on the postulation that the continuous, shift-invariant SIM theory can be extended to the discrete, shift-variant PET system.
-As will be discussed below in Sect.~\ref{subsec:fundamental}, the SIM-based and above-mentioned collimation-based approaches are based on two distinct theoretical perspectives.
-Particularly, in theory, SIM can infinitely expand the resolution bandwidth of an imaging device~\cite{ Gustafsson2005nonlinearstructuredillumination}.
-In practice, compared to the collimation-based method, an intensity modulator causes less reduction in the coincidence detection sensitivity (CDE) and the rotational modulator movement is easier to implement than the proposed collimator movements.
+This work is based on the observation that the modulation step in SR-SIM can be achieved in PET by introducing a rotating intensity modulator in front of a stationary PET detector ring, and on the postulation that the continuous, shift-invariant SR-SIM theory can be extended to the discrete, shift-variant measurement system of PET.
+It is worth noting that this SIM-based approach and the collimation-based method by Metzler~\etal\, are based on two distinct theoretical perspectives.
+Firstly, as will be discussed in section~\ref{subsec:fundamental}, SR-SIM in theory can expand the resolution bandwidth of an imaging device infinitely~\parencite{ Gustafsson2005nonlinearstructuredillumination}.
+This is not the case with the collimation-based method.
+Secondly, compared to collimators, an intensity modulator incurs less reduction of CDE.
+Also, it is easier to implement modulator rotation than the nontrivial collimator movements proposed Metzler~\etal.